eNeRGy164/blog/src/posts/2009-03-04-cs0122-x-is-inaccessible-due-to-its-protection-level-but-you-dont-want-to-go-public.md

 Sometimes you have to split your code into different assemblies.
 For example, when I created a custom `Admin Page` which inherits from `WebAdminPageBase` (`Microsoft.SharePoint.ApplicationPages`).

-The problem with `Microsoft.SharePoint.ApplicationPages` is that it’s not deployed to the GAC.
+The problem with `Microsoft.SharePoint.ApplicationPages` is that it is not deployed to the GAC.

 <!--more-->